AbdelrahmanBadr3/Game_Dev/ReadMe.txt

-Run UDP Server First Then Udp Client then play the first player is Client and after make the move or use power press end turn and backwork is working in Gui game M3   not in the bonus a7na f finals b2a :)
+Run UDP Server First Then Udp Client then play the first player is Client and after make the move or use power press end turn BackWord button is not working in the netwrok impelementaion but it is working in the normal one